Benedict-scargiver/Hello-World-/README.md

 A simple hello world application

-My goal is to build a foundation for future projects
+My goal is to build a foundation for my future projects

 # Development Environment